 It was only around 30 years ago that the Jardin du Luxembourg became the Washington Square of Paris.
 Before then, the Jardin des Plantes, on the other side of the Latin Quarter, was the preferred venue for the city’s chess lovers, and no one’s quite sure what motivated the relocation.
 Nevertheless, the park guardians and the Senate are very happy to have them and the special charm they bring to the place.

-After some concerns about the quality of the facilities at their disposal, the Senate invested in 12 new tables, five of which are fixed and the remainder of which can be moved around the gravel terrain, tracking the sun as it moves across the sky.
-Designed by the authority’s Architecture Department and produced by Nature Art Planète de Vitry, they are made from enameled lava, the stone for which was extracted from volcanoes in the region of Auvergne, and bistro-style green cast iron feet.
+After some concerns about the quality of the facilities at their disposal, the Senate invested in 12 new tables, five of which are fixed and the remainder being moved around the gravel terrain, tracking the sun as it moves across the sky.
+Designed by the authority’s Architecture Department and produced by Nature Art Planète de Vitry, they are made from enameled lava, the stone for which was extracted from volcanoes in the region of Auvergne.

 While some of the more serious players won’t appreciate a challenge from an excited amateur, the more relaxed among them will take you on if you ask politely (in French).
 Otherwise, arrive early if you want to secure yourself a table.
 For other places in Paris to go for a game of chess, check out our dedicated guide.

-Spread around the gardens are four spectacular fountains, the most famous of which is the Fontaine Médicis in the northeast corner, and 106 sculptures, including 20 of former French queens and others honoring musicians like Chopin and Beethoven, writers like Stendhal and Baudelaire, as well as scientists, politicians, activists, and mythological characters.
+Spread around the gardens are four spectacular fountains, the most famous of which is the Fontaine Médicis in the northeast corner.
+There are some 106 sculptures, including 20 of former French queens, and others honouring musicians and writers such as Chopin, Beethoven, Stendhal and Baudelaire, as well as scientists, politicians, activists, and mythological characters.

 Other interesting features of the gardens are the ancient orchard, the orchid collection in the greenhouses, the orangery, and the apiary, where you can learn all about bee-keeping.

-If you’re looking for a more active afternoon, you can also get involved with a game of pétanque, catch a performance at the music pavilion, or see a temporary exhibition at the Musée du Luxembourg or on the outside of the park railings.
+If you’re looking for a more active afternoon, you can also get involved with a game of pétanque, catch a performance at the music pavilion, or see a temporary exhibition on the outside of the park railings or at the Musée du Luxembourg.

 For children, the vintage wooden sailboats which you can rent by the Grand Bassin are always a huge hit, as are the puppet shows at the Théâtre du Luxembourg and the ponies and large playground which you’ll find just beside it.